 April is a tap dancer and choreographer who leaped into her passion for dance more than 30 years ago.
 She grew up dancing; competing as a soloist and in groups for regional, state, and national championships.
 She was named Senior Miss Dance of Oklahoma in 1999.
 April has studied many styles of dance including ballet, jazz, tap, hip hop, modern, lyrical, Irish step, Swing, and Latin.
 April’s feet never stop moving and she is thrilled to instill the love of dance that she so enjoys!

-Being a mother of three, Gina understands that life can be crazy busy.
+Being a mother of four, Gina understands that life can be crazy busy.
 That being said she understands that we want the best for our children and it's okay to even want the best for ourselves.
 Gina believes in striving for excellence and following your dreams, which is something that she encourages in her students.
 Gina's high school dream was to play college soccer and once that dream was met, she dreamed of dancing in a professional dance company and sharing her joy for dance with those around her.
 Gina is living her dream and she encourages you to allow yourself and your children to live their dreams.